SakiruAkinpelu/Portfolio/README.md

 <a href="PDF 3 SQL.pdf">Download the Report here (pdf file)</a>

-**PULSATING ENERGIES: unraveling the Impact of Energy Red Bull on Blood Pressure**
+**PULSATING ENERGIES: unraveling the Impact of Energy Red Bull on Blood Pressure Using Excel**

 ![image](Healthie Care Hospital Dashboard.png)